-Minority male success initiative holds successful ‘College Bound’ program
+Minority Male Success Initiative holds successful ‘College Bound’ program

-WINTERVILLE, N.C (WNCT) —Pitt Community College hosted junior and senior Black males from Pitt County public high schools May 4-5 for the annual “College Bound, Here We Come!” program.
+WINTERVILLE, N.C. — Pitt Community College hosted junior and senior Black males from Pitt County public high schools May 4-5 for the annual “College Bound, Here We Come!” program.

 Organized by the PCC Minority Male Success Initiative (MMSI), the two-day event featured campus tours, words of inspiration and greetings from college personnel, including President Lawrence Rouse and Student Government Association President Mitchell Jeri.